-In 2009 Lou released her first book, Say Something Real, endorsed by North Carolina Governor Pat McCrory and Joseph Pine II, author of The Experience Economy and Authenticity: What Consumers Really Want.
-Lou’s new book on trust and influence is due for release in the fall of 2014.
+In 2009 Lou released her first book, Say Something Real, endorsed by Joseph Pine II, author of The Experience Economy and Authenticity: What Consumers Really Want.
+She is currently working on her second book.